‘Hidden Agent’, with Ryan Gosling and Chris Evans, is Netflix’s billionaire bet

 Company seeks franchise that alleviates the drop in the number of subscribers

 Netflix, the world’s largest streaming service, with around 220 million members, is looking for a hit that brings in more subscribers and, preferably, is a platform brand.
 “I believe they expect to find a golden goose at some point,” market analyst Bruce Nash told The Wrap.
-“Netflix’s biggest weakness compared to Disney+ and HBO Max is that it doesn’t have exclusive rights to a film franchise, so it makes sense that they keep trying to fill that gap.”
+“Netflix’s biggest weakness compared to Disney+ and HBO Max is that it doesn’t have exclusive rights to a film franchise, so it makes sense that they’ll continue to try to fill that gap.”

 In recent months, the once-seemingly unshakable company, the streaming pioneer, has taken a few hits.
 In April, the stock dropped 37% on the news that it had lost 200,000 subscribers, triggering massive layoffs.
 Forecasts for the second quarter were even more catastrophic.
 And indeed, Netflix lost 970,000 subscribers.
 But stocks rose.
 That’s because the number, although representing a record of losses, was much lower than expected, thanks mainly to the fourth season of Stranger Things.